What you need to know about marijuana legalization in Illinois

 Only Illinois’ 20 existing licensed medical marijuana cultivation facilities will be licensed to grow marijuana initially.
 In 2020, “craft growers” will be able to apply for licenses to cultivate up to 5,000 square feet.

 Purchases of cannabis flower or products with less than 35% THC are slapped with a 10% sales tax.
 Cannabis-infused products such as edibles come with a 20% tax.
 Products with a THC concentration higher than 35% come with a 25% tax.
 Illinois municipalities and counties are able to levy additional local sales taxes.

 The new law also imposes a 7% gross receipts tax on the sale of marijuana from cultivators to dispensaries – a cost that will likely be passed on to consumers in the form of higher prices.

 What happens to criminal records related to marijuana?

-Those convicted for possession between 30 to 500 grams would have the option of petitioning for expungement themselves.
-Local state’s attorneys could also pursue expungement for those convictions on a case-by-case basis.
+Those convicted for possession between 30 to 500 grams have the option of petitioning for expungement themselves.
+Local state’s attorneys can also pursue expungement for those convictions on a case-by-case basis.